whilp/ssh-agent/README.md

 docker run -d --name=ssh-agent whilp/ssh-agent:latest
 ```

 Then, run a temporary container which has access to both the volumes from the long-lived `ssh-agent` container as well as a volume mounted from your host that includes your SSH keys.
-This container will only be used to load the keys into the long-lied `ssh-agent` container.
+This container will only be used to load the keys into the long-lived `ssh-agent` container.
 Run the following command once for each key you wish to make available through the `ssh-agent`:

 ```console
 docker run --rm --volumes-from=ssh-agent -v ~/.ssh:/ssh -it whilp/ssh-agent:latest ssh-add /ssh/